ckan/ckan/doc/sysadmin-guide.rst

 * Navigate to the dataset's "Edit" page, and delete it.
 * Visit ``http://<my-ckan-url>/ckan-admin/trash/``.

-This page shows all deleted datasets and allows you to delete them permanently.
+This page shows all deleted datasets and allows you to delete them permanently, 10 datasets at a time.

 .. warning::